Nicole Meister

 Hello! 👋 I'm Nicole (she/her/hers), a PhD student and NSF graduate research fellow at Stanford University advised by Tatsu Hashimoto and Carlos Guestrin in the Stanford NLP group.

-My research interests are broadly in building fair and robust AI systems, with a focus in accomodating pluralistic values in LLM users.
+My research interests are broadly in building fair and robust AI systems.

 Previously, I graduated from Princeton University with a BSE in electrical and computer engineering and minors in cognitive science and robotics.
 I was fortunate to work in the Princeton VisualAI Lab and be advised by Prof. Olga Russakovsky.